huchi57/LightFlicker/README.md

 ## `LightFlickerUtility.Preset` Enumerations

 Here are all 15 presets available to quickly achieve flickering lights.
 You may add your own presets under the file `Utility/LightFlickerUtility.cs`.

-**:warning: PHOTOSENSITIVE WARNING: The below section may contain animated GIFs with flashing images and are hidden by default.
-Click on the foldouts to reveal the original image.**

 **None**
   <table>